Amrutham Gamaya: Production

 The film was written by M. T. Vasudevan Nair and directed by Hariharan.
 It was their subsequent collaboration with Mohanlal and Geetha together again after Panchagni (1986).
 Unlike Panchagni, which was a women-oriented film, Amrutham Gamaya follows the character of Dr. Haridas played by Mohanlal.
 The title is derived from the lyric "mṛtyor mā amṛtaṃ gamaya" (meaning: "From death, lead me to immortality") of the Pavamana Mantra, a Hindu mantra.
 The film score was composed by M. B. Sreenivasan.
 This film does not feature any songs.
+Actress Soumini, who played a small role as a nurse in this film, committed suicide during the shooting.